Spring 2025

 Prerequisites: None, but prior exposure to philosophy is a plus.

-Spring 2023
+Spring 2025

-Buddhist Philosophers and their Critics: Mind, Matter, and Meditation
+Buddhist Philosophers and Their Critics: Mind, Matter, and Meditation

 Parimal G. Patil PhD, Professor of Religion and Indian Philosophy, Harvard University